Addiction Treatment Services – Neurorehab

 Who Offers Neuro Therapy Addiction?

-Sadly, while mainstream medical research has confirmed these recovery benefits of Neuro Therapy, few addiction treatment providers in the U.S. offer these treatments.
-At Sun Health, these services are not just available—they’re administered by trained, licensed practitioners, who are licensed clinical psychologists specializing in Neuro Therapy.
+Sadly, while mainstream medical research has confirmed these recovery benefits of Neuro Therapy, few addiction treatment centers in the U.S. offer these treatments.
+At Sun Health, these addiction treatment services are not just available—they’re administered by trained, licensed practitioners, who are licensed clinical psychologists specializing in Neuro Therapy.